 forcontrol structure.
 A tuple is a sequence of objects, just like a list.
 However, a tuple cannot be changed, and a tuple is indicated by parentheses instead of square brackets.
 The

-zip()function takes one or more iterable objects, and returns an iterator of tuples consisting of the corresponding ordinal objects from each parameter.
+enumerate()function takes an iterable object, and returns an iterator of tuples consisting of the 0-based index and the corresponding object.

 For example, consider this small Python program:

 list = ("a", "b", "c", "d", "e") for x in enumerate(list): print(x)

 Executing this program would produce the following output: